CallistoSecurity/Smart-contract-auditing/README.md

 # Callisto Smart-contract auditing department.

-## Callisto Auditing Department are moving to Callisto Security
+## Callisto Auditing Department is moving to Callisto Security

 Previous audits you can find here: https://github.com/EthereumCommonwealth/Auditing/issues

 # Linking Audit Services and CLO Value

 In our continuous efforts to enhance the value of CLO, we are introducing a strategic initiative that links the Callisto Security Department's activities directly with the value of CLO.
-A portion of the revenue from our audit services, equivalent to a 20%, will be used to buy back CLO tokens and burn them.
+A portion of the revenue from our audit services, equivalent to 20%, will be used to buy back CLO tokens and burn them.
 This unique approach aligns the success of our audit services with the prosperity of the CLO ecosystem, reinforcing our commitment to maintaining the most affordable audits in the market while simultaneously supporting the CLO value.

 # Security Audit options

 There are three options of the security audit workflow suitable for small-, medium- and large-scale projects:
-- Standard (standard projects such as ICOs, ERC20, ERC223, ERC721, ERC721A tokens and NFTs fall in this category - 2 auditors. $600 + $1.2 per line of code / minimum $1200)
+- Standard (standard projects such as ICOs, ERC20, ERC223, ERC721, ERC721A tokens, and NFTs fall in this category - 2 auditors. $600 + $1.2 per line of code / minimum $1200)
 - Advanced (non-standard projects requiring more careful review - 3 auditors. $1200 + $1.5 per line / minimum $2400)
-- Corporate (projects that require post-launch support - 3 auditors - Callisto Team will handle the bug-bounty and provide a 1 month long period of technical support regarding the necessary security enhancement procedures and track/highlight any issues and potential threats - this plan allows to further apply for Callisto DAPP Insurance program)
+- Corporate (projects that require post-launch support - 3 auditors - Callisto Team will handle the bug-bounty and provide a 1-month long period of technical support regarding the necessary security enhancement procedures and track/highlight any issues and potential threats - this plan allows to further apply for Callisto DAPP Insurance program)

 # Submitting an audit request

 Audit request can be submitted directly via [Github Issues](https://github.com/CallistoSecurity/Smart-contract-auditing/issues) or [open telegram channel](https://t.me/CallistoAudits) :

-1. Go to Auditing/issues section and click a [New Issue](https://github.com/CallistoSecurity/Smart-contract-auditing/issues/new) button.
+1. Go to the Auditing/issues section and click a [New Issue](https://github.com/CallistoSecurity/Smart-contract-auditing/issues/new) button.
-2. Fill the form and click a "Submit New Issue" button.
+2. Fill out the form and click the "Submit New Issue" button.
 3. Follow the comments in the corresponding "issue" discussion.
-4. The result of a security audit will be published at the comment thread with the `Security Audit Report` header once auditors complete their task.
+4. The result of a security audit will be published in the comment thread with the `Security Audit Report` header once auditors complete their tasks.

 ## Callisto Network is not a debugging tool!

-Although we provide free audits, we ask our customers to understand that real people work in our organization, but not automated tests.
+Although we provide free audits, we ask our customers to understand that real people work in our organization, not automated tests.
 We strongly recommend using specifically designed tools for debugging and testing.
 We also recommend using automated tests to verify minor changes and fixes.

-Please, only submit your code for review once the development of the smart-contract is in its final stage and the contract is ready for deployment.
+Please, only submit your code for review once the smart-contract development is in its final stage, and the contract is ready for deployment.

-Re-auditing of a smart-contract includes a full check of the smart-contract code, as any minor changes could affect the overall behavior of the smart-contract.
-Even if 10 lines of code were changed, the entire smart contract will be re-audited.
+Re-auditing a smart contract includes a full check of the smart-contract code, as any minor changes could affect the overall behavior of the smart contract.
+Even if 10 lines of code were changed, the entire smart contract would be re-audited.

 There are two ways to avoid a complete re-audit if the contract is updated:

-- break your smart-contract into modules so that they can be audited separately from each other
+- break your smart contract into modules so that they can be audited separately from each other

-- cover the smart-contract code with [automated tests](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-solidity) to prove that the update did not affect a behavior of the smart-contract
+- cover the smart-contract code with [automated tests](https://www.trufflesuite.com/docs/truffle/testing/writing-tests-in-solidity) to prove that the update did not affect the behavior of the smart-contract

 ## Audit request payments